FuelLabs/fuel-specs/src/abi/argument-encoding.md

 ### Arrays

-Arrays are encoded without any paddings or alignments, with one item after the other.
+Arrays are encoded without any padding or alignment, with one item after the other.

 - [T; 1] is encoded [encode(T)];
 - [T; 2] is encoded [encode(T), encode(T)]